 No. Previous U.S. clinical training or experience is helpful but not required.

 4What is the application deadline?

-The complete application deadline for The Wright Center is updated annually.
+The complete application deadline for The Wright Center for Graduate Medical Education is updated annually.
 It is desirable to submit your application well in advance of the deadline date so that interviews may be scheduled by November 30th.

 5Is ECFMG certification required for interviewing?

 No. ECFMG certification is not required for interviewing, but must be obtained before the rank deadline.